 that makes it hard to do that activity.
 For example, if you feel a little pain when

-running it's OK to keep running.
+running it's OK

-a day or two), you can try the activity again.
+(usually after a day or two), you can try the activity again.

 Sometimes health care providers recommend physical